openfisca/openfisca-ops/guides/Operate-production-services.md

 ## Servers

-The following servers are provided by [OVH](https://www.ovh.com/).

-### `vps223769`
+### `vps223769.ovh.net`

+Provider: OVH.
-Legacy server hosting API and Legislation Explorer instances for France and the Country Template.
+Usage: legacy server hosting API and Legislation Explorer instances for France and the Country Template.
 Replaced by `vps-60ea1664`.

-### `vps-60ea1664`
+### `vps-60ea1664.ovh.net`

+Provider: OVH.
-Server hosting API and Legislation Explorer instances for France and the Country Template.
+Usage: server hosting API and Legislation Explorer instances for France and the Country Template.

 Deployments are done using the Ansible playbooks of the API (available in `openfisca-ops`) and the [Legislation Explorer](https://github.com/openfisca/legislation-explorer).